Thriller (American TV series): Comic book

 Gold Key Comics published a comic book version of Thriller, beginning in October 1962.

-The title changed to Boris Karloff: Tales of Mystery after the TV series ended; the comic book series lasted until the very end of 1979, long after the death of Karloff himself.
+The title changed to Boris Karloff: Tales of Mystery after the TV series ended; the comic book series lasted until February 1980, long after the death of Karloff himself.
+George Wilson drew many of the covers for the comic book series.
 Dark Horse Comics published an archive reprint of the series beginning in 2009.

 Home media

-On August 31, 2010, Image Entertainment released Thriller: The Complete Series on DVD in Region 1.
+On August 31, 2010, Image Entertainment released Thriller: The Complete Series on DVD in Region 1 and again in 2023 in Region 0, ie playable all around the world.
 The 14-disc set contains all 67 episodes, remastered and uncut, with new commentary tracks and separated music tracks.